-What Happens During Nipple and Areola Reduction Surgery?
+What happens during Areola and Nipple Reduction Surgery?

 Blood tests and medications must have all been organised before the procedure.
 Photographs will be taken of the areas to be treated, and you will be fitted with a surgical gown.